Haters gonna hate.

 Go where you’re celebrated

 Making friends as an adult is a mystery that eludes many far into adulthood.
-Side note, if you struggle with this then check out my eight steps to making friends as an adult here.

 So my last piece of advice is to limit your contact with people that dislike you.
 Not always possible I know, but your mental-health will thank you for it.